 To access your wallet from another computer, you will need to have it running on that machine as well, and not have sent any Ether out yet.
 You have 30 days after each transaction until it is irreversibly recorded in the blockchain, but make sure you do not send all funds out before that time so that you can restore your balance after recovery if needed.

 Electrum Private keys

 You can find your private keys in the Electrum wallet under Settings -> Show Private Keys.
 If you have a multi-sig account, then each address will have its key.
 You should make sure that the computer is not connected to the internet or any other device when typing this information.
-Also we wish to let you know that we offer best Ethereum private key finder tool
+Also, we wish to let you know that we offer the best Ethereum private key finder tool

 Electrum private keys sweep

 Go to the Wallet menu then Private Keys and select Sweep.
 Enter the private keys in the appropriate field.
 Leave the “Address” field unchanged.
 That is the destination address and it will be from your existing electrum wallet.
 Click OK.
 If it asks for a password, leave it blank and click OK.
 Then select a source address to send your funds from (your existing Electrum wallet) if you want to spend some of the bitcoins that are on one of those addresses.
 Leave “Amount” at 0.
 Click Next.
 Click Finish when done sweeping all private keys into your existing Electrum wallet (no need to add any more addresses).
 Once finished, you can see all destination addresses in the list generated by sweep under the Wallet menu or click the “Show Extended Seed” button.
 You will then be able to see extended public seed and private key information under Settings-> Show Extended Seed Info tab.